In this chapter, I will show you how to put all you’ve learned about personal training into practice.

 Show them you know what you are doing and they will pick you over a competitor who hasn’t practiced their theoretical knowledge yet, that’s for sure.

 So it’s time to put your newly acquired knowledge to good use.

 And you do that by finding someone to train and practice on.

 I know what you’re thinking.

-You are wondering just how you can go about practicing on people so that you can gain some experience as a rookie personal trainer.
+You are wondering how to practice on people to gain some experience as a rookie personal trainer.

 Well, it’s not that difficult.

-And in this section, I am going to give you a few pointers on how you can hone your personal training skills so when you do access your first paying customer, you will know exactly what you need to do.
+And in this section, I will give you a few pointers on how to hone your personal training skills so that when you access your first paying customer, you will know exactly what you need to do.

-Now I know that starting out is going to be hard on your nerves.
+Now I know that starting out will be hard on your nerves.